 The Predators re-signed forward Steve Sullivan to a new four-year deal on Aug.
 16, 2005.

 He scored nine goals and 21 points, in 30 games, after coming over in a trade with the Blackhawks the previous season.
-Sullivan, now the interim general manager of the Coyotes, played in 317 games for the Predators, scoring 100 goals and 263 points.
+Sullivan played 317 games for the Predators, scoring 100 goals and 263 points.

 Happy Birthday to You

 A talented group of 20 current and former NHL players were born on this date.
 The first was Irv Frew, born on Aug.
 15, 1907, in England.
 He played in 96 NHL games, between 1934 and 1936, with the Montreal Maroons, St. Louis Eagles, and Montreal Canadiens.
 The most recent Aug.
 16 birthday was Los Angeles Kings’ forward Gabriel Vilardi in 1999.

 The best player of this group is Canadiens’ goaltender Carey Price, born on Aug.
 16, 1987, in Anahim Lake, British Columbia.
 Originally selected with the fifth pick of the 2005 NHL Entry Draft, he has been one of the top goaltenders since breaking into the league in 2007.

 The 2014-15 season was one for ages as he won a career-high 44 games with a .933 save percentage (SV%), 1.96 goals-against average (GAA), and nine shutouts.
 He won the Vezina Trophy for being the league’s top goaltender.
 In addition, he was awarded both the Hart Trophy and Ted Lindsay Award for being voted the NHL’s best player by writers and players, respectively.
 Through the end of the 2020-21 season, Price is 360-257-79 with a .917 SV%, 2.50 GAA, and 49 shutouts.